pengutronix/qt-gst-player/README.rst

 - A demo application which uses the plugin.
 All relevant files for the demo application can be found in the demo/ folder.
-The demo application is meant to test the plugin by setting up a minimal QML application with a GstVideo item inside it and some buttons to test its features and properties.
+The demo application is meant to test the plugin by setting up a minimal QML application with a GstGLVideo item inside it and some buttons to test its features and properties.